saeidalz13/vpnsimulation/README.md

         - we're saying whatever data/packets received from or sent to your machine would directly go into this Go client app
         - basically, you have rerouted the traffic of your machine to go through this app

+## To revert to default network settings
+1. Stop the client Go app.
+2. Run `sudo route add default 000.000.0.000` (000.000.0.000 is the address unique to you and your Mac machine)